CbazCode/merng-social-app/README.md

 You need node version `^v14.*.*`

-You can run this project with `npm run start` on the rut and the inside of the `/client`
+You can run this project with `npm start` on the rut and the inside of the `/client`

 Preview: